 Discover folk - the CRM for people-powered businesses

-As a freelancer managing multiple projects on top of client relationships, having the right CRM in your tech stack can make a huge difference to your workflow.
+As a growing team managing multiple projects alongside expanding client relationships, having the right CRM in your tech stack can make a huge difference to your collaborative workflow and business growth.

 1. Challenges without a CRM

-Life without a CRM looks a little messy.
-Below are some common challenges we've noticed that freelancers tend to face.
+Life without a CRM for mid-size teams looks chaotic and inefficient.
+Below are some common challenges we've noticed that teams of 20-50 people tend to face.

-• Disorganization: Without a CRM, keeping track of multiple freelancers and projects can become chaotic.
+- Disorganization: Without a CRM, keeping track of multiple team members, projects, and client touchpoints becomes chaotic and unmanageable.

-• Missed opportunities: Important client interactions and follow-ups can fall through the cracks.
+- Missed opportunities: Important client interactions and follow-ups can fall through the cracks when team coordination lacks structure.

-• Inefficient processes: Manual tracking and communication can slow down your workflow.
+- Inefficient processes: Manual tracking and communication across 20-50 team members can severely slow down your workflow and create bottlenecks.

-• Lack of insight: Without data analytics, making informed decisions is challenging.
+- Lack of insight: Without unified data analytics across your team, making informed strategic decisions becomes nearly impossible.

-• Inconsistent communication: Miscommunication can lead to misunderstandings and project delays.
+- Inconsistent communication: With multiple team members handling different clients, miscommunication can lead to misunderstandings, duplicated efforts, and project delays.

 Benefits of a CRM

-• A single source of truth: All client and project data in one place for easy access.
+- A single source of truth: All client and project data centralized in one place for seamless team access and collaboration.

-• Enhanced efficiency: Automate repetitive tasks to save time and reduce errors.
+- Enhanced efficiency: Automate repetitive tasks across your team to save time, reduce errors, and increase overall productivity.

-• Improved client relationships: Track client interactions in one place to provide personalized service and consistent communication.
+- Improved client relationships: Track all client interactions centrally, enabling any team member to provide personalized service and maintain consistent communication.

-• Better decision-making: Use data analytics to make informed business decisions.
+- Better decision-making: Use unified data analytics to make informed business decisions that drive team performance and growth.

-• Automation: Streamlines tasks by automating repetitive workflows.
+- Automation: Streamlines tasks by automating repetitive workflows across your entire team.

-• Contact enrichment and contact management: Automatically finds leads, customers email addresses and contact information, enhancing efficiency without the manual repetition.
+- Contact enrichment and contact management: Automatically finds leads and customer contact information, enhancing team efficiency without manual repetition.

-• Structured pipeline: Tracks leads and customers through defined stages, ensuring process clarity and effectiveness.
+- Structured pipeline: Tracks leads and customers through defined stages, ensuring process clarity and effectiveness across all team members.

-• LinkedIn integration: Seamlessly imports Leads, Customers from LinkedIn and tracks conversations within the CRM.
+- LinkedIn integration: Seamlessly imports leads and customers from LinkedIn and tracks conversations within the CRM for team-wide visibility.

-• Analytics: Provides essential data analysis and predictive insights for better planning for your email communications.
+- Analytics: Provides essential data analysis and predictive insights for better team planning and coordinated email communications.

-How to use a CRM to boost your efficiency as a freelancer
+How to use a CRM to boost your team's efficiency

-There are a few ways you can use a CRM once you find the right one for your tech stack.
-Below are just some high level ways you can consider to get started with the ones on your shortlist.
+There are several ways your team of 20-50 can leverage a CRM once you find the right solution for your tech stack.
+Below are high-level strategies to get your team started with implementation.

-As a freelancer, having a clear roadmap of your workflow is essential.
-A CRM can help you outline each stage of your process—from initial contact to project completion—allowing you to track progress and identify bottlenecks.
+For teams of 20-50, having a clear roadmap of your collaborative workflow is essential.
+A CRM helps you outline each stage of your team process—from initial contact to project completion—allowing multiple team members to track progress and identify bottlenecks.
 Define stages such as "Lead Generation," "Initial Contact," "Proposal Sent," "Project In Progress," and "Project Completed."
-This structured approach ensures you never miss a step and can easily monitor the status of each client.
+This structured approach ensures no team member misses a step and enables easy monitoring of client status across your entire organization.

 2. Lead qualification

-Not all leads are created equal.
-You can use your CRM to score and qualify leads based on criteria such as budget, project scope, and timeline.
-This helps you prioritize high-value opportunities and focus your efforts where they matter most.
-Implementing lead scoring models within your CRM can streamline this process, ensuring you invest your time in prospects that are more likely to convert into paying clients.
+Not all leads are created equal, especially when managing them across a 20-50 person team.
+Use your CRM to score and qualify leads based on criteria such as budget, project scope, and timeline.
+This helps your team prioritize high-value opportunities and coordinate efforts where they matter most.
+Implementing lead scoring models within your CRM streamlines this process, ensuring your entire team invests time in prospects most likely to convert into paying clients.

 3. Outreach and follow-up

-Consistent outreach is key to maintaining client relationships and securing new projects.
-You can use your CRM to automate email and LinkedIn campaigns.
-For example, set up automated follow-up emails for leads who haven't responded within a week, or create LinkedIn messages to reconnect with past clients.
-Automation ensures no lead falls through the cracks and keeps your communication timely and relevant.
+Consistent outreach across your team is key to maintaining client relationships and securing new projects.
+Use your CRM to automate email and LinkedIn campaigns that multiple team members can coordinate.
+For example, set up automated follow-up emails for leads that haven't been contacted within a week, or create LinkedIn message templates that various team members can customize.
+Automation ensures no lead falls through the cracks while maintaining coordinated, timely communication across your 20-50 person team.

 4. Nurture existing client relationships

-Your existing clients are a goldmine for new opportunities.
-You can use a CRM to track client history and identify opportunities for upselling or cross-selling additional services.
-For instance, if you completed a website design, you might offer ongoing maintenance or SEO services.
-Regularly update your CRM with client interactions and project details to tailor your offerings and maximize your revenue potential.
+Your existing clients represent significant opportunities for teams of 20-50.
+Use your CRM to track client history centrally and identify opportunities for upselling or cross-selling additional services across team members.
+For instance, if one team completed a website design, another team segment might offer ongoing maintenance or SEO services.
+Regularly update your CRM with client interactions and project details, enabling any team member to tailor offerings and maximize revenue potential.

 How to evaluate and choose a CRM platform